-- Lincoln Park Interim Supportive Housing – CVP approved a $100,000 loan to Lincoln Park Community Services (LPCS) to develop 48 units of Interim Supportive Housing (ISH) in Chicago’s Old Town community.
-The project is part of a 68-unit development that will include an additional 20 units of permanent supportive housing on the same campus.
+- Lincoln Park Interim Supportive Housing – CVP provided a $100,000 loan to Lincoln Park Community Services (LPCS) to develop 48 units of Interim Supportive Housing (ISH) in Chicago’s Old Town community.
+The project is part of a 68-unit development that will include an additional 20 units of permanent supportive housing and on-site supportive services on the same campus.
 LPCS is one of the most successful programs in the City, noted for returning homeless persons to stability and employment.

-- St. Leonard’s Ministry – Partnering with SLM’s culinary training program, Gracie’s Café opened in September 2013 to provide individuals with real world culinary and business experience before applying for work throughout the Chicago area.
+- Gracie’s Cafe – CVP provided a $50,000 loan to St. Leonard’s Ministry (SLM) to support Gracie’s Cafe, a job training program for formerly incarcerated women.
+Partnering with SLM’s culinary training program, Gracie’s Café opened in September 2013 to provide individuals with real world culinary and business experience before applying for work throughout the Chicago area.
 In 2015, Gracie’s Café trained 9 people, all of whom found jobs after graduating from the program.